-The Admissions Office of National Park Community College is responsible for evaluating applications and transcripts to determine the admissions status of all first-time, associate degree-seeking applicants.
+The Admissions Office of National Park College is responsible for evaluating applications and transcripts to determine the admissions status of all first-time, associate degree-seeking applicants.
 Qualified applicants are admitted on a conditional or unconditional basis.
 Those applicants who do not qualify may be eligible for Alternative Placement.
 After review, the Director of Admissions for the College shall notify each applicant in writing concerning his or her admission status.

 Unconditional Admission Status

 Applicants for Unconditional Admission status must meet one of the following requirements:

 Conditional Admission Status